MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 #> 639915:                  15     2.18      2.18      <NA>  undergrad
 ```

-We usually retain all columns, but the results are easier to examine if
+While we usually retain all columns, the results are easier to examine
-we view a selection of columns,
+if we view a selection of columns,

 ``` r